 Many people are afraid of something.
 Many things can frighten us humans.
 Some fear is justified, others unjustified or at least exaggerated;

 - the fear of being judged by other people

 - the fear of being alone, of exam situations, speaking in front of an audience

 Fear rarely makes it better.

-Often relationships are only maintained out of fear of being alone.
+Many relationships are only maintained out of fear of being alone.
 Many stay in the job because they worry about not finding a more suitable one and finally dare to approach to their calling.
-Many challenges and therefore chances remain unexploited because of fear.
+A lot of challenges and therefore chances remain unexploited because of fear.

 Often the fears are unjustified or at least disproportionate, and yet they slow us down, distract us, or even paralyze us.
 Many of them have the characteristics of demons, which on closer inspection turn out to be projections.
 And even if they turn out to be substantiated, it is usually better to align and design resources accordingly than to ignore them.